 Make sure you keep the medium moist through the germination process and keep the temperature between 60 and 68 degrees.

-Keep the seedlings in a sunny spot under fluorescent lights once they start to grow.
+It’s best to Keep the seedlings in a sunny spot under LED lights once they start to grow.
 You need to provide about 14 hours of artificial light per day with the lights being only about 2 inches away from the plants.

 Once your seedlings are 2 inches tall, thin out each plug to the strongest plant.